Xalalau/GMod-Lua-Error-API/README.md

 Note1: Check sh_error_api_v2.lua for extra internal settings.

-Note2: There's no problem with the API being reloaded by multiple addons, it was designed to work like that.
+Note2: There's no problem with the API being loaded by multiple addons, it was designed to work like that.
 No information will be lost.

 ## Data usage example